Yes, you read the title correctly. I’m giving you 5 reasons the 40mm is better than the 50mm.

 3. The focal length is more versatile for indoor shooting.

-50mm is a tight focal length indoors, especially on a crop sensor (as opposed to full frame) camera.
+50mm is a tight focal length indoors, especially on a crop sensor (as opposed to a full-frame) camera.
 When you’re shooting large groups of people or trying to get shots of an entire room, you’ll find yourself backed against a wall, struggling to fit everything into the frame.
 So why not just swap out the prime lens for a zoom lens?
 Unless you live in an extremely sunny climate or have a home with ample sunshine in every room, you’ll have to boost your ISO significantly with most zoom lenses.
 Obviously, if you own a high-end zoom lens, like the 24-70mm f/2.8, you’ll be fine.
 But most of us don’t, so a prime lens is a better option to keep your ISO lower.

-If you do a lot of wide angle indoor photography (i.e. professional group shots at events, real estate photography), it’s well worth investing in a wide angle prime lens, like the 24mm or a high-end zoom with a wide range, such as the previously mentioned 24-70mm f/2.8 or 16-35 mm f/2.8.
+If you do a lot of wide-angle indoor photography (i.e., professional group shots at events, real estate photography), it’s well worth investing in a wide-angle prime lens, like the 24mm or a high-end zoom with a wide range, such as the previously mentioned 24-70mm f/2.8 or 16-35 mm f/2.8.
 If you simply want expanded functionality for your go-to prime lens, the 40mm is perfect.

 4. It allows for closer focusing.

 Let me be clear that the 40mm is NOT a macro lens.
 I’m not advertising it as a macro lens.
-I can’t focus anywhere as close with the 40mm as I can with my true macro lens, the 100mm.
+I can’t focus anywhere near as close with the 40mm as I can with my true macro lens, the 100mm.
 However, as you can see in the above examples, the 40mm is able to focus significantly closer than the 50mm and produces superior bokeh.